hcarver/30_turning_30/README.md

 30 things I'm going to achieve in the year I turn 30.

-There's actually 33 things here, but that's so that I can fail at some of them or change my mind about doing them, but still make it to 30 overall.
+There are actually 33 things here, but that's so that I can fail at some of them or change my mind about doing them, but still make it to 30 overall.
 Some of them have external dependencies, so I might end up failing despite my best efforts.

 ### Updates